rockbridge epilogues

 Numbered endnotes are the author’s.
 Footnotes using roman numerals or symbols, and comments in square brackets, have been added by the editor.

-This project would have been impossible without the help of the Special Collections librarians at Washington and Lee University, in particular Tom Camden, Lisa McCown, Seth McCormick-Goodhart and Byron Faidley.
+This project would have been impossible without the help of the Special Collections librarians at Washington and Lee University, in particular Seth McCormick-Goodhart and Lisa McCown.
 Originals of many of the papers reprinted here are held in the W&L Special Collections.

 The editor is Bob Keefe.
 An informal kitchen cabinet reviews suggested topics and final papers: Beverly Tucker and Suzanne Barksdale Rice, each a past president of Historic Lexington Foundation, and Dr. Neely Young, historian, author and a former director of the Rockbridge Historical Society.